Strategic Information Management (MSc)

 Non-native speakers of German are also required to provide evidence of German language skills at level A1 when enrolling.

-Voices about the degree programme
+Voices on the degree programme

 I really like the master program due to several reason.
 One is that each module is combined with a project or practical case study that improves not only theoretical knowledge but also the practical exposure.
 Second semester is an exchange semester abroad where we get a chance to meet a lot of international students and gather different cultural experience.